Conditional entropy minimization principle for learning domain invariant representation features: Introduction

 \section{Introduction}

 A fundamental assumption in most statistical machine learning algorithms is that the training data and the test data are independently and identically distributed (i.i.d).
-However, this fundamental assumption is usually violated in practice due to a phenomenon called distribution shift where the training data and the test data might not share the same distribution, leading to a deterioration of generalization.
-To address these failures, Domain Generalization which aims to learn a model from several different seen domains so that it generalizes well to unseen related domains has recently received much attention.
+However, it is usually violated in practice due to a phenomenon often referred to as the domain distribution shift where the training domain and the test domain distributions are not the same.
+This leads to an increased risk/error of the trained classifier on the test domain.
+Mitigating this issue is the subject of the area broadly referred to as Domain Generalization (DG).